sghall/resonance/docs/src/routes/documentation/createNodeGroup/README.md

 // Exports a component that will take a data prop and render a wrapped Bar component for each object in the array.
 // Each Bar is wrapped in a withTransitions HOC that allows you to transition it's state.
-// The Bar components will be wrapped in a 'g' outer element.
-This could also be a custom component.
+// A 'g' element will be the container component.
+This could also be a custom component or 'div', 'span', etc.
 // The keyAccessor should return a string key and is used to determine which bars are entering, updating and exiting.

 export default createNodeGroup(Bar, 'g', (data) => data.name);